LEARNING GUIDE TO:

 Description: This is an animated version of George Orwell's classic novel which presents an allegory of the early history of the Soviet Union and, metaphorically, a story about the dangers and risks of the betrayal of any revolution.

-Rationale for Using the Movie: Animal Farm provides a basis for understanding the problems of communism as it was attempted in Russia, China and the countries under their influence during the 20th century.
+Rationale for Using the Movie: Animal Farm provides a basis for understanding the problems of communism as it was attempted in Russia, China, and the countries under their influence during the 20th century.
 It is an excellent example of allegory in literature.
 The film is an accurate account of the story told by the novel.

 Objectives/Student Outcomes Using this Learning Guide: Students in English classes can use the story as an example of allegory as it reveals historical truths and as an age-old literary technique for communication of important themes.
-Both research and writing skills can be sharpened through assignments as the end of the film.
-In history classes Animal Farm will enhance any study of the Soviet Union, international communism and the dangers of revolution.
+Both research and writing skills can be sharpened through assignments at the end of the film.
+In history classes Animal Farm will enhance any study of the Soviet Union, international communism, and the dangers of revolution.